OMGF Tutorial How To Host Fonts Locally

 Why Do We Even Need Another Plugin ‘OMGF’?

-What OMGF does is that it downloads the fonts which are used by the theme in your website’s server and then loads from there.
-Not only does OMGF store fonts locally, but also preloads them, add swap attribute, and also serve the fonts via CDN.
+What OMGF does is that it downloads the fonts that are used by the theme in your website’s server and then loads from there.
+Not only does OMGF store fonts locally, but also preloads them, adds swap attributes, and also serves the fonts via CDN.

 The Limitation Of OMGF (Free version)